 Give your employees ownership of their role by asking them to define it.
 This gives employees a clear definition of their roles and responsibilities.
 But it also encourages them to embrace and run with their role.
 Instead of telling them what to do, allow them to create their part—to an extent, of course.

-Each of your employees has unique strengths that can help you as a manager.
-When you ask your team for help or feedback, you are acknowledging their strengths and showing your appreciation.
+Each of your employees has unique strengths that can help both managers and employees alike.
+When you leaders ask their team for help or feedback, they are acknowledging employee strengths and showing appreciation.

 Ask them to proofread your big executive presentation or help you find areas to cut expenses.
 See what they think of your latest team bonding idea.
 Or ask them for advice on how to tackle your next strategy planning meeting.